The Best Stories and Books with Tea You'll Love

 The specific tea Sherlock drinks is never called out by name.
 Many devoted fans have speculated that Sherlock’s tea of choice is probably something dark and smokey — reflective of the smoking pipe he so fondly uses throughout.

-But Sherlock didn’t drink only tea.
+This may be a book with tea, but Sherlock didn’t drink only tea.
 He also enjoyed coffee.
 In fact, in the original stories, coffee is mentioned even more times than tea but both were used to caffeinate his around-the-clock detective work.

 Mary Poppins

 In 1910, during the Edwardian era, a nanny named Mary Poppins makes her way to a special house in London and changes the lives of the family forever.
-Her whimsical but proper shenanigans in this classic story include taking tea on the ceiling of all places!
+Mary Poppins was originally written in 1934 and is a favorite book with tea.
+But, who can resist the enchanting 1960s film?

-“We had a lovely tea party on the ceiling” exclaims the children after having a curious but fun-filled day with Mary Poppins and her friends.
 Yes, it might have been the slightest bit impolite to fly about on the ceiling and drink tea.
-But, Mary Poppins didn’t want to snuff out the fun, so she bent the tea rules just this once.
+But, Mary Poppins didn’t want to snuff out all the fun, so she bent the tea rules just this once.

 Downton Abbey

 Here’s a loaded question: Would you rather have high tea with the staff or afternoon tea with the family of the house?
 The thoughtful and classic story of Downton Abbey takes place from 1912 to 1926 in the post-Edwardian era of Yorkshire England.
+It’s not a book, but the show was inspired by many a book with tea, including “To Marry an English Lord” and “Below Stairs”.

 The Great Gatsby

-In 1922 New York, the balance of everything for one mysterious man is shaped by afternoon tea.
-In this classic story, the youthful love between Gatsby and Daisy is rekindled after unfortunate circumstances tore them apart four years earlier.
-Gatsby’s enormous dream and all that he worked for is finally realized when he sets his eyes on Daisy for the first time and invites her to sit and have tea with him.
+In this classic American story, the youthful love between Gatsby and Daisy is rekindled after unfortunate circumstances tore them apart four years earlier.
+After all that time, Gatsby’s enormous dream and all that he worked for are finally realized when he sets his eyes on Daisy.
+He invites her to sit and have tea with him.

 The Lion, the Witch, and the Wardrobe

-The year is 1940, and four children are sent away to the English countryside to escape the Blitz during the war.
 The youngest sibling, Lucy, is amazed when she walks through the back of the cupboard and stumbles into the snowy land of Narnia.
 Under a lamppost, she meets a faun named Mr. Tumnus who invites her to his home to have tea and snacks.

 Happiness is a Cup of Tea